allegroai/clearml-docs/docs/getting_started/main.md

 [![Watch the video](https://img.youtube.com/vi/s3k9ntmQmD4/hqdefault.jpg)](https://www.youtube.com/watch?v=s3k9ntmQmD4&list=PLMdIlCuMqSTnoC45ME5_JnsJX0zWqDdlO&index=1)

-#### Who We Are
+## Who We Are
-ClearML is supported by you :heart: and by the team behind [allegro.ai](https://www.allegro.ai) , where we build even more MLOps for enterprise companies.
+ClearML is supported by you :heart: and by the team behind [allegro.ai](https://www.allegro.ai), where we build even more MLOps for enterprise companies.

+You can contribute, ask questions, and get involved in a whole manner of ways.
+See **** Your contributions are always welcome.
+For more information, see [Community Resources](../community.md)